-Hiking in El Chelten is extremely rewarding when the condition are good.
+Hiking in El Chalten is extremely rewarding when the condition are good.
 When conditions are bad it is essentially pointless if not downright miserable.
-I hope to take the group on two decent size hikes in the El Chelten region.
+I will take the group on two decent size hikes in the El Chalten region.
 If the weather does not cooperate one or both of the hikes could get canceled and replaced with an easier option or post processing.

 Most of the shooting in Torres Del Paine is very accessible with most of the locations just a short distance from the road.
 We will do a few relatively flat hikes that are around a mile or two in length.
 The only moderately difficult hike that we will be doing in Torres Del Paine is a 600 foot climb in three quarters of a mile.